-Knee flexion at initial contact and peak stance was reduced (more stiff legged landing) along with increases in hip internal rotation and knee abduction angles following the fatigue protocol.
-Unanticipated landings with fatigue protocol resulted even greater hip internal rotation and knee abduction angles.
+Knee flexion at initial contact and peak stance was reduced (more stiff-legged landing) along with increases in hip internal rotation and knee abduction angles following the fatigue protocol.
+Unanticipated landings with fatigue protocol resulted in even greater hip internal rotation and knee abduction angles.

 Physical Therapy Takeaways

 Clinically, I have not seen the application of fatigue protocols consistently.
 A true fatigue protocol will take time.
 Take the following studies for example:

 1. Repeated sets of 8 squats to 90 degrees of knee flexion followed by 3 dynamic jumps until the participant cannot perform the squats to 90 degrees or requires assistance (Thomas)

 2. 25 squats (to 60 degrees knee flexion) per minute in time with a metronome with a loaded barbell (30% of the participant’s body weight) until the participant falls 4 squats behind or fails at 2 consecutive squats (Frank)